Student Code of Conduct

 Preliminary Review

-NIU conducts a preliminary inquiry into the nature of the incident, complaint, or notice, the evidence available, and the parties and witnesses involved.
-The respondent is granted three calendar days’ notice before the scheduledpreliminary review.
+NIU conducts an initial meeting to address the alleged violation and the nature of the incident, complaint, or notice, the evidence available, and to assess the information of the parties and witnesses involved.
+The respondent is granted three calendar days’ notice before the scheduled preliminary review meeting.

 The preferred method to document meetings and hearings is by audio recording.
 The audio recording provides a verbatim record of the conversation.
-The recording file is uploaded into the case file, and the student is entitled to acopy of the recording.
+The recording file is uploaded into the case file, and the student is entitled to a copy of the recording.
 The audio recording will only be used to identify discrepancies which present themselves during the course of the conduct process.
-The conduct administrator will seek permission from the student before audio recording any meeting.
+The Conduct Administrator will seek permission from the student before audio recording any meeting.
 A student has the right to decline permission to audio record the meeting without penalty.
 If a student does not give permission to record the meeting, another staff member will be asked to witness the conversation.
-No other party may audio record the meeting.
+No other party may audio record the meeting beyond the conduct adjudicator.

 When a Preliminary Review is held, the possible outcomes are but not limited to: